SolarCity, Berkshire's NV Energy settle Nevada rooftop solar dispute

-Thousands of rooftop solar energy customers in Nevada are expected to be grandfathered into older, more favorable rates for 20 years under a settlement between Elon Musk's SolarCity Corp (SCTY.O) and the NV Energy unit of Warren Buffett's Berkshire Hathaway Inc (BRKa.N).
+(Reuters) - Thousands of rooftop solar energy customers in Nevada are expected to be grandfathered into older, more favorable rates for 20 years under a settlement between Elon Musk's SolarCity Corp SCTY.O and the NV Energy unit of Warren Buffett's Berkshire Hathaway Inc (BRKa.N).

 Both companies on Tuesday confirmed the settlement, which is scheduled for a vote on Friday by Nevada's Public Utilities Commission.